Installation Guide for EPA01 passive volume knob:

 For most classical guitar installations, however, our piezos fit perfectly along the bridge plate for most models, and we recommend you use one of these two configurations based on the spacing of the braces on your guitar.

 Installation Guide for JourneyTek® EPS001 Dual Source Module

 Notes for EPS001 Installation:

 - Our very first version of the EPS001 had a design flaw in which the output cable and jack from the preamp module was mono, but should have been stereo.
 There were only a handful of these first versions, so it’s unlikely that your unit has this issue.
 To check, you can look at the wire that goes from the preamp “Out” socket to the guitar cable socket.
 This wire should be a stereo wire as shown as wire “A” (which features two black bands on the male connectors) in the picture below.
 If your wire has only one black band on the male connectors as shown in wire “B” then you need to replace this cable along with the guitar cable jack connector shown below.
+You must have a new guitar cable jack along with this internal cable.
 Simply reach out to us on our contact form and request for the cable and connector and provide us with your address and phone info, and we’ll send the replacements at no charge.